 Storage units have become more and more popular over the years.
 Some storage unit rentals offer packing materials too; the storage units at U CAN Store showcase the sufficiency of these materials.
 You can choose an appropriately sized storage unit for yourself, and give yourself some time to get through this transition.

-Sell It at a Garage Sale
+Hold a Garage Sale

 By selling your things at a garage sale, you can get a little money to help you get through the move or trade for a new item that you might actually have a use for.
 Garage sales don’t require much effort, but make sure you’re obeying your local laws and regulations.